 Lord honored their faithfulness by bestowing special distinction upon

-the tribe of Levi.
+the tribe of Levi."

-Patriarchs and Prophetscite by E. White, page 324 par.
+Patriarchs and Prophets by E. White, page 324 par.
 1 & 2.

 While most of the children of Israel and the mixed multitude that accompanied them danced, feasted, and worshipped the golden calf, the tribe of Levi stood out like sore thumbs abstaining.
 It would not have been easy for them to stand alone.
 They were probably picked on, teased, maybe even threatened by the others, but they did not participate.
 Today, just like them, it is not easy for us to stand alone for what we believe is right.
 It will get even harder towards the end of time when man will make laws condemning to death those who follow God's laws.
 But God will not forget His faithful people, just like He did not forget the faithfulness of the Levites.
 In Revelation 2:10 we are admonished to be faithful unto death and God will give us a crown of life.